RyanBreaker/CWMR/README.md

 Engines should be serviced prior to each departure and tender levels frequently be checked to avoid a stranded situation.
 Coal chutes and water spouts are to be returned to their stowed position after servicing.

 ### Coupling & Separating
 Coupling should ideally be performed at speeds between 2-3 mph.
-It is crucial to avoid speeds exceeding 5 mph, as doing so may lead to potential damage to the rolling stock being coupled.
+It is crucial to avoid coupling at speeds exceeding 5 mph, as doing so may lead to potential damage to the rolling stock being coupled.

 Connecting the air is unnecessary when the existing train braking potential is more than sufficient to rapidly stop the train if necessary, such as when switching light or short cuts of cars.
 Connecting the air is strictly otherwise required.